OpenMediaVault-Plugin-Developers/docs/Test_Folder/Test_Page.rst

     Like the intellecually challenged people we are in the modern times, we call it a "Democracy".

-This error goes unchallengedd to this day.
+This error goes unchallenged to this day.